jimmoffitt/py-utilities/README.md

 ## /data-transfer
 A collection of scripts for moving data between Tinybird, Postgres, and DynamoDB.

-For working with (near-) real-time data sources, these started with reading from a Tinybird API Endpoint and writing to a database.
+To start working with (near-) real-time data sources, these began with reading from a Tinybird API Endpoint and writing to a database.

 The code here supports reading data from a `source` writing to a `target`.

 Currently, these pathways are supported:
 * **Sources**: Tinybird API Endpoints.
-Note that Tinybird now has support for using Postgres and DynamoDB databases as sources.
+Note that Tinybird now supports the use of Postgres and DynamoDB databases as sources.
 * **Targets**: Tinybird Data Sources, Postgres, and DynamoDB databases.
   * Next?
 MongoDB?

+## /postgres-client

+This project started with an exploration of using Postgres data as a Tinybird Data Source.
+So, a first quick step was building simple scripts for connecting and reading from a Postgres database.
+There are three versions, one built for version 2 of the `psycopg` Python package, one built for the [current version 3 of `psycopg`](https://www.psycopg.org/), and one that uses the [Supabase Python client](https://supabase.com/docs/reference/python/introduction).
+Note that these do not write data to the database, but with the underlying connection and read access establish, it should be straightforward to write  data.

 ## /stress-case